Automattic/jetpack/projects/js-packages/connection/README.md

 - *height* - string|number, the iframe height, defaults to `220`.
 - *scrollToIframe* - boolean, whether after iframe rendering, window should scroll to its current position.
 Defaults to `true`.
 - *onComplete* - callback, to be executed after connection process has completed.
+- *onThirdPartyCookiesBlocked* - callback, to be executed if third-party cookies are blocked.
 - *connectUrl* - string (required), the connection URL.
 - *hasConnectedOwner* - boolean (required), whether the site has a connected owner or not.
 - *source* - string, component location identifier passed to WP.com.